RSPB/mfmodel/README.md

 positional arguments:
   {train,predict}
-    train          Run complete training on the web resources and evaluate the model
+    train          Run complete training on the web resources and evaluate the model.
-    predict        Make a prediction on a single audio file
+    predict        Make a prediction on a single audio file.

-optional arguments:
-  -h, --help       show this help message and exit
 ```
 ### Training
 ```